Teresa Hanson jailed for life after stabbing husband to death

 She denied murder but was convicted at Hull Crown Court on 21 September.

-Sentencing her, Judge John Thackray said he accepted she was provoked after being verbally abused by her husband.
-She will serve a minimum of nine years.
+Judge John Thackray said he accepted she was verbally provoked but sentenced her to a minimum of nine years in jail.

 He told the former hairdresser: "Not for one moment did you intend to kill your husband but you did intend, even though only briefly, really serious harm.